data-lessons/gapminder-R/04-ggplot.md

 >
 > - Modify the last plot to color points by continent and get a separate fit-line for each continent.
 >     - Tip: This can be done in one place, with fewer than 20 characters.
-> - Advanced: Color the points by continent, but have only one line, fit to all of the data.
+> - **Bonus**: Color the points by continent, but have only one line, fit to all of the data.

 ### Adjust appearances